> Bellowhead > Songs > Betsy Baker

 Betsy Baker

-Bill White from Ugthorpe, Yorkshire, sang Betsy Baker to Colin S. Wharton.
-This recording was included in 2019 on the Musical Traditions anthology of Songs of the Norh Riding from the Colin S. Wharton collection.
+Bill White (62) from Ugthorpe, Yorkshire sang Betsy Baker in 1962 to Colin S. Wharton who collected songs in the North Riding of Yorkshire for his Leeds University Thesis ‘Folk Songs from the North Riding’.
+This recording was included in 2019 on the Musical Traditions anthology of songs from the Colin Wharton Collection, Songs of the North Riding.

 Bellowhead recorded Betsy Baker in March 2012 for their CD Broadside where they noted: